-We have audited the accompanying standalone financial statements ofSouth Asian Enterprises Limited (the “Company”), which comprise theBalance Sheet as at March 31, 2024, the Statement of Profit and Loss(including Other Comprehensive Income), the Statement of Changes inEquity and the Statement of Cash Flows for the year ended on that date and asummary of significant accounting policies and other explanatory information(hereinafter referred to as the “standalone financial statements”).
+We have audited the accompanying standalone financial statements ofSouth Asian Enterprises Limited (the “Company”), which comprise theBalance Sheet as at March 31, 2025, the Statement of Profit and Loss(including Other Comprehensive Income), the Statement of Changes inEquity and the Statement of Cash Flows for the year ended on that date anda summary of material accounting policies and other explanatory information(hereinafter referred to as the “standalone financial statements”).

 Basis for Opinion